-With respect to any Medicare Advantage plans with which our Medical Groups participate, our records and submissions to such plans may contain inaccurate or unsupportable information regarding risk adjustment scores of such plans' enrollees, which could cause us to overstate or understate the average health care burden of such population, which could result in an incorrect statement of our revenue and could subject us and our Medical Groups to various penalties.
+With respect to any Medicare Advantage plans with which our Medical Groups participate, our records and submissions to such plans may contain inaccurate or unsupportable information regarding risk adjustment scores of such plan's enrollees, which could cause us to overstate or understate the average health care burden of such population, which could result in an incorrect statement of our revenue and could subject us and our Medical Groups to various penalties.

 We submit claims and encounter data, on behalf of our participating Medical Groups, to applicable Medicare Advantage plans that are used to establish the annual, average Medicare Risk Adjustment Factor, or RAF, scores attributable to each Medical Group's Medicare Advantage population.
 These RAF scores determine, in part, the revenue to which the health plans and, in turn, our Medical Groups are entitled for the provision of medical care to such population.
-CMS has made significant changes to the structure of its Hierarchical Condition Categories (HCC) codes, Version 28 (V28), which will likely result in lower Risk Adjustment Factor (RAF) scores in 2024 for our Medical Groups entering into new Medicare Advantage agreements.
 The data submitted to CMS by each health plan is based, in part, on medical charts and diagnosis codes that our Privia Providers prepare and we submit to the health plans.
 Each health plan generally relies on us and our Privia Providers to appropriately document and support such RAF data in our medical records.
 Each health plan also relies on us and our Privia Providers to appropriately code claims for medical services provided to members.
 Erroneous claims and erroneous encounter records and submissions could result in inaccurate revenue and risk adjustment payments, which may be subject to correction or retroactive adjustment in later periods.
 This corrected or adjusted information may be reflected in financial statements for periods subsequent to the period in which the revenue was recorded.
 We might also need to refund a portion of the revenue that we received, which refund, depending on its magnitude, could damage our relationship with the applicable health plan and could have a material adverse effect on our business, results of operations, financial condition and cash flows.

 Additionally, CMS audits Medicare Advantage plans for documentation to support RAF-related payments for enrollees chosen at random.
 The Medicare Advantage plans ask providers to submit the underlying documentation for members that they serve.
 It is possible that claims associated with members with higher RAF scores could be subject to more scrutiny in a CMS or plan audit.
 There is a possibility that a Medicare Advantage plan may seek repayment from us, our ACOs, or our Medical Groups should CMS make any payment adjustments to the Medicare Advantage plan as a result of its audits.
 CMS has indicated that payment adjustments will not be limited to RAF scores for the specific MA enrollees for which errors are found but may also be extrapolated to the entire MA plan subject to a particular CMS contract.
-Based on a final rule issued by CMS in January 2023, although 2011 to 2017 plan years are still subject to audit, overpayments to MA plans that are identified as a result of a Risk Adjustment Data Validation, or RADV, audit will only be subject to extrapolation for plan year 2018 and any subsequent plan year.
+Based on a recent final rule issued by CMS in January 2023, although 2011 to 2017 plan years are still subject to audit, overpayments to MA plans that are identified as a result of a Risk Adjustment Data Validation, or RADV, audit will only be subject to extrapolation for plan year 2018 and any subsequent plan year.
 In addition, CMS will not apply an adjustment factor, known as Fee-For-Service, or FFS, Adjuster in RADV audits to account for potential differences in diagnostic coding between the Medicare Advantage program and Medicare FFS program.
 Although we are continuing to assess the potential impact this final rule may have on our business and operations, such adjustments could adversely affect our revenue, financial conditions and results of operations.